Tax measures in response to COVID-19

 - In order to support the event sector, reception costs incurred between 8 June 2020 and 31 December 2020 are deductible up to 100% (instead of 50%).

-- A CIT exemption is available for regional, provincial, and local financial assistance allocated to companies within the framework of the COVID-19 crisis.
+- A CIT exemption is available for regional, provincial, and local financial assistance allocated to companies within the framework of the COVID-19 crisis (extension until the end of 31 December 2021).

 Indirect tax measures (VAT and customs)